 I’ve mentioned before that I lack skills for baking bread.
 I can come up with creative ideas and I can knead and shape dough like nobody’s business, but when it comes to pulling a light, fluffy, crusty loaf out of the oven I fail just about every time.

-However, something is telling me that my luck may improve in 2011.
+However, something is telling me that my luck may improve this year.

 Way back in August, I went to the Woodland Art Festival.
 A fantastic event, by the way, if you happen to be in the area when it is hosted.
 There were booths full of handmade pottery and I’m quickly learning that this may be my new thing.
 I find pottery so interesting – both how it is made and the gorgeous end products.